-2.5 Investments in subsidiaries and joint venture
+2.5 Investments in subsidiaries

-Investments in subsidiaries and joint venture are carried at cost less accumulated impairment losses in the Company's balance sheet.
-On disposal of investments in subsidiaries and joint venture, the difference between disposal proceeds and the carrying amounts of the investments are recognised in profit or loss.
+Investments in subsidiaries are carried at cost less accumulated impairment losses in the Company's balance sheet.
+On disposal of investments in subsidiaries, the difference between disposal proceeds and the carrying amounts of the investments are recognised in profit or loss.